Articles

 • Urinary tract infections (UTIs) are fairly common in dogs.
 Dogs with UTIs tend to have the following signs: attempting to urinate frequently when they go outside, straining to urinate, blood in the urine, crying out or whining while urinating, licking their genitals, and a break in house training.
 Generally, a UTI occurs when bacteria travel up the urethra and into the bladder.
 If your dog presents to your veterinarian with urinary signs, your veterinarian will first perform a urinalysis.
 Once the culture and sensitivity results are received, an appropriate antibiotic will be prescribed.
 Older female dogs and dogs with certain health conditions may be predisposed.

-• Vitamin D poisoning occurs when a dog ingests a toxic dose of vitamin D. A common source of vitamin D poisoning is when a dog accidentally ingests rodenticides containing vitamin D. Another source of vitamin D poisoning is the accidental ingestion of certain human medications.
+• Vitamin D poisoning occurs when a dog ingests a toxic dose of vitamin D. Common sources of vitamin D poisoning include rodenticides that contain vitamin D and certain human medications.

 • Vulvoplasty, also known as episioplasty, is a surgical procedure that your veterinarian may recommend to correct a conformational issue known as a recessed vulva.
 Your veterinarian will remove a crescent-shaped piece of tissue from above the vulva, allowing the skin to be pulled upwards into a more normal conformation.
 This procedure is performed under general anesthesia.
 Your pet will be intubated with an endotracheal tube.
 After surgery, you will need to give pain medications and antibiotics as directed and keep your dog confined/restricted for approximately two weeks.
 Skin sutures, if used, can typically be removed 10-14 days after surgery.